YieldRay/pixiv-web-api/README.md

+# pixiv-web-api

-a thin wrapper of pixiv web api
+A thin wrapper of pixiv web api